 The course focuses on the rights of EU citizens (inter alia the Charter of Fundamental Rights) and the institutions (European Parliament, Council, European Council, Commission, European Court of Justice and other organs) as well as the decision- making and controlling procedures of the President of the European Union.
 The operation of the EU institutions will be explained in all major areas of the European Union policies, with special attention to the internal market, the area of freedom, security and justice, as well as the common foreign and security policy.

 Pre-requisite: LAW 101G or with prior written permission from the instructor

 LAW 271G – Methods: Legal Analysis, Research and Writing

 This course is designed to develop the student’s ability to identify legal issues and communicate such findings effectively, particularly in the written form.
-In developing the ability for legal analysis and problem solving skills, students will focus particularly on the interplay between international and European law, through historical, political and economic dimensions.
+In developing the ability for legal analysis and problem-solving skills, students will focus particularly on the interplay between international and European law, through historical, political and economic dimensions.
 Students will be encouraged to apply legal knowledge gained in previous courses in a number of ways.
 Finally, students will be provided with the opportunity for enhanced use of appropriate legal research methods and tools within the framework of class assignments.

 LAW 302G – Environmental Law

-The contents of this course include the general principles of environmental law, the legal and institutional framework comprising subjects such as the actors (states, international organizations, NGOs, etc.), environmental treaties, resolutions of the UN General Assembly and other international bodies, EU regulations and directives, and the general problems of compliance, implementation, enforcement and dispute settlement.
+The contents of this course include the general principles of environmental law, the legal and institutional framework comprising subjects such as the actors (states, international organisations, NGOs, etc.), environmental treaties, resolutions of the UN General Assembly and other international bodies, EU regulations and directives, and the general problems of compliance, implementation, enforcement and dispute settlement.

 LAW 303G – Human Rights